sofpn/rprimer/README.md

 ## More information

-The package vignette containes more detailed description of rprimer and its functionality.
+The package vignette contains more detailed description of rprimer and its functionality.
+It is loaded by `browseVignettes("rprimer")`.